-First Literacy supports Adult Basic Education in Massachusetts by planning, hosting and facilitating free Professional Development Workshops for ABE teachers, program administrators, coordinators, and counselors.
+First Literacy supports Adult Basic Education in Massachusetts by planning, hosting and facilitating free Professional Development Workshops for ABE and ESOL teachers, program administrators, coordinators, and counselors across the state.

-While we plan our PD offerings a year ahead based on formal data collection, we are uniquely positioned to respond to the interests and needs of adult basic education programs as they arise and can add sessions quickly in response to unanticipated needs from the field.
+We plan our PD offerings based on formal survey data and are uniquely positioned to respond to the interests and needs of adult basic education programs as they arise.
+We can add sessions quickly in response to unanticipated needs from the field.

-The goal of these workshops is to strengthen ABE programs by providing approaches and resources that participants may immediately implement and share with others in their programs.
+The goal of these workshops is to strengthen ABE programs by providing approaches and resources that participants may implement immediately and share with their colleagues.
 Most workshops consist of two three-hour sessions and are facilitated by First Literacy and local ABE professionals.
-All workshops are free to staff members of Massachusetts ABE programs.

 In the 2016-2017 school year:

 - 18 workshops held throughout academic year, including two at the Massachusetts Coalition of Adult Educators’ Network

 - 5 ESOL Teachers’ Circles held